Arkansas Highway 39

-Highway 39 (AR 39, Ark.
-39, or Hwy.
-39) is a designation for two state highways in southeast Arkansas.
-The western segment of 8.89 mi runs from US Route 49 (US 49) at Blackton to US 49/Highway 241.
-Another segment of 9.98 mi runs north from Highway 1 and Highway 316 near Turner to US 49 in rural Phillips County.
+Arkansas Highway 39 (AR 39) is a designation for two state highways in southeast Arkansas.
+One segment of 8.89 mi runs from Highway 1 west of Turner north to U.S. Route 49 (US 49) west of Hicksville.
+A second segment of 9.98 mi runs from US 49 at Blackton north to US 49 west of Rich.

 Route description

+Turner to Hicksville

+Highway 39 begins at Highway 1 and Highway 316 west of Turner and runs north to serve as the eastern terminus for Highway 146.
+The route continues north to Highway 39S, a short spur route to Postelle, before terminating at US 49 west of Hicksville.
+The AHTD revealed that the northern part of the route averages the highest AADT, registering 420 vehicles per day in 2010.

-Blackton to US 49
+Blackton to Rich

 The route begins at US 49 at Blackton and runs north to a junction with US 79 in Monroe.
-The highway turns due west after this intersection until meeting Highway 39 Spur (AR 39S), which connects to US 49.
-Highway 39 continues to Rich before terminating at a junction of US 49 and Highway 241.
+Highway 39 turns due west after this intersection until meeting Highway 39S, which connects to US 49.
+The route continues north before terminating at US 49 and Highway 241 west of Rich.
 A 2010 study of annual average daily traffic (AADT) by the Arkansas State Highway and Transportation Department (AHTD) reveals that no more than 380 vehicles use any portion of the route on a daily basis.

-Turner to Hicksville

-Highway 39 begins at Highway 1 and Highway 316 near the incorporated community of Turner and runs north to serve as the eastern terminus for Highway 146.
-The route continues north to Highway 39 Spur, a short spur route to Postelle, before terminating at US 49.
-The AHTD revealed that the northern part of the route averages the highest AADT, registering 420 vehicles per day in 2010.